etnt/edbg/README.md

 With the `dump_output_eager` switch set, trace output goes to file often which may be necessary if you run edbg tracing and the system goes down.

+With the `monotonic_ts` switch set, each trace message will have a monotonic timestamp, in nanoseconds, attached to it.
+This will be displayed in the call graph as the elapsed time counted from the first received trace message.

 ```erlang
    % Example, trace calls to the foo module, no more than 1000 trace msgs